-Priya Khanchandani specialises in the dissemination of ideas about contemporary Indian design and culture through writing, curating and arts management.
-In 2015 she was appointed Head of Arts Programmes for the British Council in India.
+From 2015-16 Priya worked as Head of Arts Programmes for the British Council India.
 She formed part of a core team that conceived and launched the Year of Culture between the UK and India.
 She also curated the Reimagine arts programme, working with 22 UK cultural organisations on realising new and exciting work in India.